fse-anonymous/Refactoring-Documentation-from-Practitioners-Perspective/README.md

 #### Manual Analysis of commit messages
 * Our tagged data after the manual analysis is provided here :  [Manual tagged data](./resultsQuantitativeAnalysis.csv)

-## Main highlights and results of the quantitative analysis is found at :
+## Visualizations and main results of our study can be found at: https://sites.google.com/view/fse20206refactoringdoc/home